Binomial Theorem > Bernoulli Trial

-- Births: You want to find out how many boys are born and how many girls are born each day.
+- Births: how many boys are born and how many girls are born each day.

-- Rolling Dice: You want to find out the probability of a roll of two die resulting in a double six.
+- Rolling Dice: the probability of a roll of two die resulting in a double six.

-An important part of every Bernoulli trial is that each action must be independent so that the probabilities remain consistent.
-In other words, each event must be completely separate and have nothing to do with the previous event.
-For example, lotto numbers generally come out of a ball (the numbers aren’t replaced) so the probability of successive numbers being picked depends upon how many balls are left; when there’s a hundred balls, the probability is 1/100 that any number will be picked, but when there are only ten balls left, the probability shoots up to 1/10.
-While it’s possible to calculate those probabilities, it isn’t a Bernoulli trial because the events (picking the numbers) are connected to each other.
+Winning a scratch off lottery is an independent event.
+Your odds of winning on one ticket are the same as winning on any other ticket.
+On the other hand, drawing lotto numbers is a dependent event.
+Lotto numbers come out of a ball (the numbers aren’t replaced) so the probability of successive numbers being picked depends upon how many balls are left; when there’s a hundred balls, the probability is 1/100 that any number will be picked, but when there are only ten balls left, the probability shoots up to 1/10.
+While it’s possible to find those probabilities, it isn’t a Bernoulli trial because the events (picking the numbers) are connected to each other.